Healthy Recipes Blog

 Storing and Using the Leftovers

-Having said that, if you're careful, you can reheat the leftovers gently and keep them medium-rare.
+That said, if you're careful, you can gently reheat the leftovers and keep them medium-rare.
 To do so, place them on a microwave-safe plate, cover them with another microwave-safe plate, and microwave them just until reheated.
 I start with 30 seconds and continue in 30-second intervals, as needed, flipping the slices after the first interval.

 Here are two photos that show the cold leftovers and the gently reheated ones.
 Both are delicious!